ajrosen/OTP/README.md

 - Ctrl + Shift - Automatically paste the code to the frontmost app and "press" return
 - Cmd - Show the MFA device's QR code (to scan into your favorite phone app)
 - Fn - Delete the MFA device from the database

-OTP will also search recent Messages for authentication codes.